Streaming Architecture, Infrastructure, Data Governance

 Several technologies enable data replication across streaming environments, each with distinct characteristics:

-MirrorMaker 2.0 is Kafka's native replication tool, supporting active-passive and active-active patterns with topic and consumer group replication.
+MirrorMaker 2.0 is Kafka's native replication tool, supporting active-passive (one cluster receives all writes, others are standby replicas) and active-active (multiple clusters accept writes simultaneously) patterns with topic and consumer group replication.
 It's open-source and flexible but requires operational expertise to tune for performance and reliability.
+MirrorMaker 2.0 provides exactly-once semantics (guaranteeing each message is replicated exactly once, preventing duplicates) and can preserve timestamps and offsets for consistent disaster recovery.

 Governance Consistency Across Environments